johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 #### Build the Apps for This Part

 For each article in the series, we introduce some new components (and sometimes entirely new **projects**).
-For convenience, at the start of each article, you should run the command\*
+For convenience, at the start of each article, you should run the command:\*

 ```bash
 $ sh build.sh